alkemyst/FC7-testboard-firmware-definition/Top_level_block_definition_This__.md

 Sends data to the readout block
 Can pre-process hits data for calibration (hit or stub counting)

+CIC unpacker: (if needed) splits stub & hits streams, otherwise ~ passthrough Chip data align
+Hit processing:
+Hit count can be activated to count hits (or clusters or stub) per strip locally Always sends stub to trigger with fixed latency
+When requested, queues data to readout block

 (more details further on)
 ##Readout block
 Data mode: